 Once you see some characters (could be a couple, few, or a lot) grouped together within a bracket, select it and it will either reset your tries or remove a word that isn’t correct.

 Removing duds can be tricky though.
-Every time you get rid of one, your original word and any others you chose moves up.
+Every time you get rid of one, your original word and any others you chose move up.
 If you omit too many, you won’t be able to see the original guess.
 The words you choose are important because they can always help in determining the correct one.

 Here’s an example of me accidentally guessing the same word twice because I couldn’t see it on the right side of the screen anymore.

 Scenario #3 – Likeness: Epic Fail

 It had the “A” and the “S” in common with BARRENS.

 I also shouldn’t have chosen SHRINES after I chose PERIODS.
 Why?
 Because PERIODS showed that both the “R” and “I” were not correct.

 Instead of choosing RAVAGES like a smart person, I chose PERIODS again because I somehow forgot that I already had chosen it.
 This was due to removing too many duds (and a horrible memory).
 Notice how PERIODS disappears from the right side?
 Whomp whomp.

 It can be beneficial to write them down on paper just in case, being that the terminal can be really hard to read when you’re trying to visually stack words on top of each other (especially if you’re on console and sitting on the couch at quite a distance away).
 You also have to be laser-focused at all times.
 My mind tends to drift a lot and I’m still working on maintaining it.